- Español Courtesy Bertha Cuadros-Melgar

 First the result from the Einstein Toolkit (a trusted code), using 98GB of RAM:

 Next from BlackHoles@Home, using only 1.78GB of RAM:

 Notice the numerical errors are significantly smaller almost everywhere in BlackHoles@Home, as compared to the ET!

 Upon further analysis we find the numerical errors are dominated by the small number of gridpoints sampling the polar angle in the small spherical grids surrounding each black hole.
 When this number is increased from 48 to 56, the errors drop significantly, and the memory usage increases only slightly to 1.83GB:

 Increasing this to 64, the errors drop further (memory usage increases to 1.89GB):

 Want to know what's on the horizon?
 Sign up for the BlackHoles@Home newsletter

 When a gravitational wave is observed, answering the question "What exactly produced this?" is crucial to advancing science.
 Inferring physical properties of even the simplest observed gravitational wave source-black hole binaries-requires catalogs of numerical relativity gravitational waveforms spanning all seven dimensions of intrinsic parameter space (i.e., mass ratio, plus the three spin vector components of each black hole).
-Due to the requirement that virtually all numerical relativity simulations of black hole binaries to date be run on supercomputers, all such catalogs combined sample this parameter space to fewer than 3.2 points per dimension.
+Due to the requirement that virtually all numerical relativity simulations of black hole binaries to date be run on supercomputers, all such catalogs combined sample this parameter space to only about 3 points per dimension.

 These tiny catalogs have been sufficient for noisy gravitational wave observations to date, as the noise acts to obscure the relatively small effects of misaligned spins, but they will not be good enough moving forward.